carlneuhaus/C-library-for-Pushbullet/README.md

 To use you only need to include the push.h library in your program and have push.h in your program folder.

+You must create a free pushbullet account and note down your API number.

 **USUAGE**

 Before you can push you must call setup().